-Service-learning integrates community service with academic coursework, making community service, in effect, an additional textbook in the class.
+Service-learning integrates community service with academic coursework.
 Community partners become co-educators, teaching students about community, diversity, justice, and social responsibility, and faculty integrate these lessons with their course aims, aided by ongoing personal and in-class reflection activities.

 Resources for students already registered in a service-learning class:

 Service-learning courses cross disciplines and provide experiential, real-world engagement for Loyola students where "solidarity is learned through 'contact' not just by 'concept'."
 Faculty members. must participate in the Faculty Fellows seminar before being able to teach a service-learning designated course.
 Contact the Faculty Director for Community- Engaged Learning and Scholarship, and visit this page for more information.

 For a more comprehensive overview of Loyola's requirements for a service-learning designated class visit our service-learning teaching guidelines page.